Roscand/learning_it-logger/README.md

 ## Current state

-Project started in May 2020.
+Project finished in May 2020.
+Currently there's no live production of it.